antoinearnoud/book-fortran/chapter4.md

 ```
 This way, OpenMP will choose automatically the number of cores at disposal and send to each of them approximately the same number of tasks.

-## Private / Shared Vairalbes with OpenMP
+## Private / Shared Variables with OpenMP

 ## OpenMP with modules